 2. Automate your network

 Organizations can lower their operational costs by automating their key network processes, which often includes the testing, configuring, deploying, and managing of network-based devices.
-Automation also enables networks to handle modern workloads better, reduces human errors within your network, and promotes reliable levels of service.
+Automation also enables networks to handle modern workloads better, reduces human errors and promotes network reliability.

 As network automation hardware and software continues to evolve and emerge, enterprises should research which best automate daily network processes.
 Organizations should adopt automation tools and processes that are easily customizable to fit future needs and promote efficiency.

 3. Partner with a local managed network services provider

 Local managed network services providers (MNSPs) are experienced in assisting their customers identify what network setups are optimized for cost-savings, scalability, and performance.
 Customers of MNSPs also receive a predictable cost structure, which helps organizations better budget network and IT investments.